Eyevinn/whip/packages/server/README.md

 ```
 ffplay rtsp://lab.eyevinn:8554/<uuid4>
 ```

-The complete RTSP URL with the ID can be identified by the `Link` header of rel `rel=urn:ietf:params:whip:eyevinn-wrtc-rtsp`.

 Default output resolution is 960x540 but this can be overriden by setting the environment variable `RTSP_RESOLUTION` to for example `RTSP_RESOLUTION=1920x1080`.